wandb/weave/weave/flow/prompt/README.md

   [{'role': 'system', 'content': 'What is the meaning of life?'}]
 ```

-When a prompt str is passed into an op, we should automatically annotate the op with the digest of the `Prompts` object.
+When a prompt str is passed into an op, we should automatically annotate the op with the digest of the `Prompt` object.
 I also added a convenience method for openai SDK's that returns the message payload which would need to be tracked
 as well.
 Currently `.format` is returning a regular string, we would need to change these to be a string that refers to
-the `weave.Prompt` object for this to work.
+the `weave.Prompt` object for this all to work and it feels a bit over my pay grade :wink:.

 ```python
 response = client.chat.completions.create(